xingshijie/ShallowSea/README.md

 * sigpatch for atmosphere
 * exosphere.ini (Incognito applied)
 * hekate(with incognito rcm, lockpick rcm, fusee-primary.bin, sxos.bin)
-* hbg shop (with jits.cc,redump shop,quotas shop,eeveesaveproject)(language has changed to chinese)
+* hbg shop (with jits.cc,redump shop,quotas shop,under shop,eeveesaveproject)(language has changed to chinese)
 * Nightfall (update the latest of switch offical firmware directly as like as oringal Nintendo update system.
 One click and go)(only for atmosphere)
 * awoo installer (multi games format installer)
 * goldlef